Directors Retirement: PRSAs v Executive Pensions

 Allowable against Corporation Tax, subject to conditions

-Allowable against Corporation Tax in the year paid with no limit.
+Allowable against Corporation Tax in the year paid subject to not exceeding employee’s annual salary level.

 Access age